-In order to reach a high precision in the DRad experiment, in addition to a tight control of systematic uncertainties and a precise knowledge of backgrounds associated with the experiment, a careful calculation of radiative corrections (RC) is necessary.
+In order to reach a high precision in the DRad experiment, a careful calculation of radiative corrections (RC) is necessary.
 Since in the DRad setup both elastic e - d and Møller e - e scattering events will be taken simultaneously during the experiment, the integrated luminosity is canceled out in the ratio between the two differential cross sections since it is the same for both reaction channels.
 However, one also needs to take into account that an experimental differential cross section cannot be used directly for a form factor extraction, as it contains radiative effects.
-To obtain the Born level differential cross section at a particular angle, one needs to apply a precisely calculated RC to the cross section, or approximately calculated/estimated RC as a systematic uncertainty to the cross section.
-There is a plan to calculate the complete next-to-leading order (NLO) RC in unpolarized elastic e - d scattering [58] beyond ultrarelativistic limit, for which a new e - d event generator will also be made, which will replace the current existing event generator that is based on the soft photon approximation [59].
+To obtain the Born level differential cross section at a particular scattering angle, one needs to apply a precisely calculated RC to the cross section, or to apply approximately calculated/estimated RC as a systematic uncertainty to the cross section.